This app has been developed for staff who work in healthcare

 - “unable to protect themselves against abuse or neglect or risk of it because of those needs”

-The level of needs is not relevant, and the adult does not need to have eligible needs for care and support, or be receiving any particular support, or be receiving any particular service from the local authority for the duties to apply.
+The level of needs is not relevant, and the person does not need to have eligible needs for care and support, or be receiving any particular support, or be receiving any particular service from the local authority for the duties to apply.

 Abuse may consist of a single act or repeated acts; an act of commission or omission - i.e. due to a specific action or behaviours causing harm or by neglect or omission leading to harm.
 It may also be by exploitation leading to harm.